bhattlab/phanta/README.md

 	tar xvzf database_V1.tar.gz

 The list of files that should be extracted is detailed [here](https://github.com/bhattlab/phanta/blob/main/databases.md).
 *Note* alternative databases are also available, please see our [databases list](https://github.com/bhattlab/phanta/blob/main/databases.md).
+As described on that page, you can also make a custom Phanta DB.

 ## Test Your Installation